mpeter92/Azure-Automate-runbooks/Email admins last sign in report/Readme.md

 * Enter the email addresses on line 14 and CC'd addresses on line 15
 * ![image](https://github.com/user-attachments/assets/83d9b852-47cc-4220-8f69-692a3842f76a)
 *
-*  You may need to wait a few minutes for the modules from step 6 to install otherwise you may see an error in the following section that hte module is not found.
+*  You may need to wait a few minutes for the modules from step 6 to install otherwise you may see an error in the following section that the module is not found.
 If you see this error confirm the modules are installed and just wait a few minutes and try again.
 <br />

 ## Step 8 - Test the runbook to ensure it runs ok